 Skip to content

-This guide provides detailed instructions for installing Kite in your Kubernetes environment.
+This guide provides detailed instructions for installing Kite in a Kubernetes environment.

 Prerequisites

-Using Helm provides the most flexibility for configuration and upgrades:
+Using Helm provides flexibility for configuration and upgrades:

 bash